Vyral/base-template/_posts/2018-06-14-what-does-a-decrease-in-affordability-mean-for-you.md

 In the first quarter of 2018, affordability dropped about 5%.
 This is mainly due to rising mortgage interest rates.
 We have seen many people take on a higher percentage of debt relative to their income in order to buy a home, and some buyers are being pushed out of the marketplace altogether.

-**Another another drop in affordability, this time by 15% to 20%, is forecasted for later in the year**.
+**Another drop in affordability, this time by 15% to 20%, is forecasted for later in the year**.
 Again this change will be due to a shortage of inventory, higher price points, and rising interest rates.

 What does this mean for you?